2-REC/unity-state-engine/README.md

 - `Leave` (exit graph and go to 'leave graph' state):
 	! - TODO: CHANGE!
 Must handle multiple 'leave graph' states!
 	- QUIT_GAME_TRANSITION_STATE
+)))

 ## Map

 ...
+optional but common state

+presents all the levels (from level tree) can be a simple list of levels, but can also be more complex like an interactive map or even a fully playable overworld.

+generate map using methods from the game data manager for example, can determine available levels depending on the current level and the already completed levels using `GetAvailableLevels`.

+A "*map*" state should have its own state controller, and at least handle the `StartLevel` and `QuitGame` actions.

 # Samples